 - 1. Log out of the Spectrum Control GUI and close the browser. - 2.
 On the Spectrum Control side: download the newer installation package and the IBM_Spectrum_Control_Signing_Key_Pub.key file, used for the package validation.
 See "Downloading IBM Spectrum Control Base Edition software" on page 11). - 3.
 Copy the installation package and the public key files to a local folder on a current Spectrum Control server. - 4.
-Go to the local folder and then use the gpg --import IBM_Spectrum_Control_Signing_Key_Pub.key to import the IBM GNU Privacy Guard (GPG) public key to validate that the installation files.
+Go to the local folder and then use the gpg --import IBM Spectrum Control Signing Key Pub.key to import the IBM GNU Privacy Guard (GPG) public key to validate the installation files.
 This ensures that the files were received from IBM and were not manipulated in any way by a third party.